 Can a Landlord Tell You How Clean To Keep Your House?

-A landlord has the right to set the standards for how clean you keep your house.
+A landlord does have the right to set the standards for how clean you keep your house.
 This is because a dirty house may breach the lease agreement and may cost the owner a lot of money for repairs in the long run.

 They must be reasonable though, and it is best to ask what they expect instead of taking their word for it.